 On August 18, 2017, the Ballet entered into a joint venture with the Colorado Ballet and Royal Winnipeg Ballet to create the Oz Ballet, LLC.
-The joint venture is for a new production of "The Wonderful World of Oz" which was performed in October 2018.
-The Ballet accounts for its investment using the equity method, which represented \$262,915 and \$307,225 at June 30, 2020 and 2019, respectively.
+The joint venture is for future performances of "The Wonderful World of Oz" which was first performed in October 2018.
+The Ballet accounts for its investment using the equity method, which represented \$183,174 and \$262,915 at June 30, 2021 and 2020, respectively.
 The Ballet's allocations of profit and loss are determined by the interest in the joint venture.
 The Ballet has funded its initial equity position of the joint venture.
 Once all entities have funded their equity position, each entity will have a 33.3 percent interest in the joint venture.